 Replace your boiler

 Heat also escapes through the cracks in old windows.
-If your windows and doors are old, leaky, and obviously made of wood, then you’re probably spending a lot of money heating the outside of your house and it’s past time to upgrade to something more efficient.
-Double pane windows and other vinyl frames are much better than single pane windows and aluminium frames.
+If your windows and doors are old, leaky, and obviously made of wood, then you’re probably spending a lot of money heating the outside of your house, and it’s past time to upgrade to something more efficient.
+Double-pane windows and other vinyl frames are much better than single-pane windows and aluminium frames.
 Upgrading doesn’t have to cost much either, as there are plenty of installation companies willing to give you a good quote.
-You can also have composite doors fitted that not only help with insulation, they also look stylish and add an extra layer of security compared to traditional doors.
+You can also have composite doors fitted that not only help with insulation but also look stylish and add an extra layer of security compared to traditional doors.
 Your neighbours will also thank you as new windows and doors help reduce noise that escapes outside.

 Image credit: Unsplash